 While attending law school at the University of Pennsylvania, he worked as a public defender for the Criminal Defense Clinic, spent three years assisting clients through the Custody and Support Assistance Clinic, and externed for a District Court judge in Oregon.
 He was also an avid member of the Wharton Crew Team, as oarsman, captain and eventually the team’s coach.
-He continues to enjoy competitive rowing as a current member of the Marin Rowing Association.

 We are defending Electronic Arts Inc. (EA) against claims that EA used the likenesses of retired NFL players in certain versions of EA’s successful Madden NFL franchise.
 We have won orders denying plaintiffs’ motion for class certification and granting EA partial summary judgment on Plaintiffs’ statutory right of publicity claim.
 Trial on plaintiffs’ remaining claims, which will test the limits of the First Amendment as it applied to expressive works, is set for the spring of 2018.